yuvi-2309/address-book-react/README.md

 Use of dependencies
     1. antd : For the popup of the delete record in table
-    2. styled-components : Used in the login page
+    2. styled-components : Used in the login, view and forgot pages
     3. react-icons : Used in the carousel page for the arrows